 Full report (in Hebrew).

-Dr. Israel Barzilai, Former Head of the Ministry of Environment's Hazardous Substances Department
+Excerpts from report on the (then impending) Leviathan rig by Dr. Israel Barzilai, former Head of the Ministry of Environment’s Hazardous substances Department:

 “One can conclude that a rupture to the natural gas pipeline, which can cause devastating and entirely unacceptable damages to body and property, may also cause the condensate pipeline to rupture, severely polluting soil and groundwater sources.”
 Full Report (in Hebrew).